 - Inter-agency working matters: with trusted voluntary/charitable organisations and advocates; with housing, to ensure children and families are signposted to those who can help them to prevent homelessness, destitution and further trauma.

-- There are 'hidden vulnerable groups' who need support, such as migrant children taken into care, and who risk being removed from the UK at 18 unless they are timely signposted to specialist legal advice.
+- There are 'hidden vulnerable groups' who need support, such as migrant children taken into care, who risk being removed from the UK at 18 unless they are timely signposted to specialist legal advice.